christopher4040/fun-clock/README.md

 This is a website with a local time clock builded with figures.

 ## Usage
-Visit [Fun-Clock](https://christopher4040.github.io/fun-clock/) to go to the website.
+Visit [fun-clock](https://christopher4040.github.io/fun-clock/) to view the clock in action.

 ## Roadmap
 - Add more clock designs using figures